fastify/fastify/docs/Validation-and-Serialization.md

 <a name="schema-serializer"></a>
 #### Schema Serializer

 The `schemaSerializer` is a function that returns a function that must return a string from an input object.
-You must provide a function to serialize every route where you have defined a `response` JSON schema.
+You must provide a function to serialize every route where you have defined a `response` JSON Schema.

 ```js
 fastify.setSerializerCompiler((method, url, httpPart, schema) => {